CharisisPapacharisis/covid-19-project/README.md

 The goals has been to make use of "real-life" datasets, apply thorough data cleaning and exploration, and eventually, identify emerging trends of the coronavirus pandemic.

 **Workflow followed**
 The process I followed has generally been:

-1.Data import
+- Data import
-2.Data cleaning, reshaping, quality checks 3.Exploratory Data Analysis (EDA)
+- Data cleaning, reshaping, quality checks
+- Exploratory Data Analysis (EDA)
-4.Final interactive visualization on Tableau Software
+- Final interactive visualization on Tableau Software

 For the data import & mining I have used wget/ pandas libraries, while for EDA I have also involved matplotlib/ seaborn/ folium.
 The COVID-19 data are extracted by the John Hopkins University github page, while the country population data are extracted from the United Nations and World Bank latest available datasets.